 - Assistance to interested people, requesting information on Egypt.

-- Donations of minimum EUR 30 are income tax dedictable (in Belgium).
+- Donations of minimum EUR 40 are partially income tax deductible (in Belgium).

 Application form